 The wine list was remarkable.

 1995 Mille-feuille of smoke eel, foie-gras, spring onions and green apple.
-This 20 year old recipe was a delicious architecture, torched sugary top with smoked eel sandwiched with foie.
-The balance came from the citric apple, along with the vibrant spring onion cream.
+This 20 year old recipe was a uniform piece of skilful cookery that garners attention.
+It was a expertly constructed stack of smoked eel sandwiched in between two pieces of foie, with a slab of caramelised sugar on top.
+The balance of a richness came from citric apple, along with vibrant spring onion cream.

 A shroom dish was served to ‘Elbert’ – our foie adversed diner.

 ‘The truffle’ with fermented wild mushrooms, collard greens and Alma De Jerez oil.
 The truffle was in fact foie mousse rolled in black mushroom powder nestling in mushroom foam, a fermented mushroom cut into the shape of a cockscomb, along with a puree of mushroom & truffle.
-The result was an intensely deep umami plate of deliciousness.
+The result gave all sorts of intense umami

 2001 Vegetable hearts salad, cream of lettuce and iodised juice.
 Course number 4 was a stunning ensemble of salad leaves, macadamia nuts, cherry tomatoes, piped avocado, a jellied vinaigrette, lobster, and a dressing of “iodized juice” (a seafood infused mayonnaise).
 It was a great emphasis on seasonality.